-Now approaching it’s third year in a row Sony’s XM line of noise cancelling headphones are continuing to keep its position atop the premium NC headphone market.
+Now approaching it’s third year, Sony’s XM line of noise cancelling headphones are continuing to keep its position atop the premium NC headphone market.
 Bose dropped the fantastic QC35 in 2016 but realistically hasn’t made a successor yet as the QC35 II last year just added Google Assistant.
 This gave Sony ample breathing room to improve upon their headphones and give consumers a chance to try something different.
-After the release of the exquisite XM2 last year I wondered how Sony could improve that in the XM3.
+After the release of the exquisite XM2 last year I wondered how Sony could improve with the XM3.

-Sony did hear my prayers in swapping out microUSB for Type C. It makes for faster charging and I can easily use my smartphone’s charger to achieve this.
-Battery is touted at being 30hrs long and I feel it holds up to that as I haven’t charged it all that much.
-This is also where the gesture controls happen with Double Tapping to play/pause, swipe up and down for volume and left and right for track changing.
-All this can be done on the right earcup.
+Sony did hear my prayers in swapping out microUSB for Type C. It offers faster charging and I can easily use my smartphone’s charger to achieve this.
+Battery is touted at being 30 hrs long and I feel it holds up to that as I don’t charge it all that much.
+Also on the right earcup is where the gesture controls happen with Double Tapping to play/pause, swipe up and down for volume and left and right for track changing.
 Jump over to the left you get buttons for power and NC/Ambient.
 Buttons are easier to press since they aren’t flushed into the earcups like the XM2.

 Features / Sound

 As far as I’m concerned Sony’s XM series is still king of the codecs when it comes to headphones.
-They run a great deal of them such as SBC, AAC, Qualcolmm’s AptX and AptX HD, and they couldn’t leave our their very own LDAC format.
-Just make sure you have a smartphone that supports it as the main phone I use like the Note 9 only goes up to AptX while grabbing the OnePlus6T it will take me to AptX HD or LDAC levels.
-If you can find a smartphone with a headphone jack like the LG V40 or G7 you can utilize the QuadDAC and will never look back.
+They utilize a great deal of them such as SBC, AAC, Qualcolmm’s AptX and AptX HD, and they couldn’t leave our their very own LDAC format.
+Just make sure you have a smartphone that supports it as the main phone I use like the Galaxy Note 9 only goes up to AptX while grabbing the OnePlus 6T it will take me to AptX HD or LDAC levels.
+If you can find a smartphone with a headphone jack like the LG V40 or G7 you can take advantage of the QuadDAC and will never look back.

 When making calls the quality isn’t as good as I hoped.
-I get echoes sometimes as being told by the other party and reception wasn’t always the best.
-Moving back to the XM2 and attempting the same call and conversation doesn’t produce this.
+Echoes are created sometimes as being told by the other party and reception wasn’t always the best.
+Moving back to the XM2 and attempting the same call and conversation doesn’t produce these issues.

 Sony still hits on all marks regarding the sound quality on the XM3.
 Bass thumps especially playing tracks like “Stunt” by Swizz Beatz.
 Best thing is you still get that clarity on vocals and the bass is present but sits a little in the background.
 As with the XM2 I couldn’t find much issue in this area of the headphones and frankly this is the most important part.
 If you need to make any adjustments to the equalizer or do some other tweaks make sure to download the Sony Headphones app.
 You will also get firmware updates time to time.
 Battery percentage is on there if you don’t happen to get this on your smartphone.

-In the past couple months using the XM3 they have held up their end of the bargain regarding battery life.
-I use them frequently which is about 1 ½ to 2 hours a day on my daily commute on the train.
-30 hours is about hitting it on the head of lasting before plugging it back up via Type C. Noise cancelling has been great in blocking out outside clatter around me.
+In the past couple months using the Sony XM3 they have held up their end of the bargain regarding battery life.
+I use them frequently which is about 1 ½ to 2 hours a day on my daily commute via the train.
+I get a nice lofty 30 hours of life before plugging it back up via Type C. Noise cancelling has been great in blocking outside clatter around me.
 Only issue I had was with the finger gestures.
-The change out from the faux leather just doesn’t work as good for me or I got so used to it on the XM2 I can’t adjust myself.
+The change out from the faux leather just doesn’t work as good for me or I got so used to it on the XM2 I can’t re-adjust myself.